See a list of Computer Repair Technician Programs by Clicking Here!

-What is a Computer Installation and Repair Technician?
+What is a Computer Repair Technician?

 In terms of educational requirements, Computer Installation and Repair Technician degree holders will have typically studied the following courses while in college: